ryanrhymes/owl_guide/book/chapter/zoo.rst

   let _ = Coolmodule.sqr_magic 4 |> Owl.Mat.print

-By using the ``tol`` parameter here, Bob indicates that, if Zoo has already fetched the version information of this gist from remote server within the past 300 seconds, then keep using its local cache; otherwise contact the Gist server to check if a newer version is pushed.
+By setting the ``tol`` parameter to 300, Bob indicates that, if Zoo has already fetched the version information of this gist from remote server within the past 300 seconds, then keep using its local cache; otherwise contact the Gist server to check if a newer version is pushed.
 If so, the newest version is downloaded to local cache before being used.
 In the case where Bob don't want to miss every single update of Alice's gist code, he can simply set ``tol`` to 0, which means fetching the version information every time he executes his code.

 ``vid`` and ``tol`` parameters enable users to have fine-grained version control of Zoo gists.
 Of course, these two parameters should not be used together.
 When ``vid`` is set in a name, the ``tol`` parameter will be ignored.
 If both are not set, as shown in the previous code snippet, Zoo will use the latest locally cached version if it exists.